camunda/camunda-bpm-platform/README.md

 In order to run the integration tests, first perform a full install build.
 Then navigate to the `qa` folder.

 We have different maven profiles for selecting
-* *Runtime containers & environments*: jboss, tomcat, wildfly
+* *Runtime containers & environments*: tomcat, wildfly
 * *The testsuite*: engine-integration, webapps-integration
 * *The database*: h2,h2-xa,db2,sqlserver,oracle,postgresql,postgresql-xa,mysql (Only h2 and
   postgresql are supported in engine-integration tests)